rynczakd/automatic-speech-recognition-project/README.md

 **Speech signal in the time domain**
 **Speech signal preprocessing**
 Preprocessing refers to a set of operations performed on a digitally recorded signal prior to its parameterization.
 During the preprocessing stage, a speech signal can be transformed into a set of features, the values of which can serve as a basis for describing object states in terms of speech recognition.
-Typical pre-processing operations include the _removing mean value from the speech signal_, _normalization of the signal_ and its _resampling_.
+Typical preprocessing operations include the _removing mean value from the speech signal_, _normalization of the signal_ and its _resampling_.

 **Speech signal in the time-frequency domain**